Lemon Raspberry Crumb Bars

-- Press 3/4 of the mixture on the bottom of a lightly greased 8x11-inch (not 9x13-inch) pan.
-(Optional: Line pan with parchment paper sticking out of the sides to easily lift the bars out of the pan after they are baked.)
+- Press 3/4 of the mixture onto the bottom of a lightly greased 7x11-inch pan.
+(TIP: Line pan with parchment paper sticking out of the sides to easily lift the dessert out of the pan to cut into bars after baking.)

-- In a separate bowl, mix together the sweetened condensed milk, lemon juice, lemon zest, and egg yolk.
-Spread onto the bottom layer of the crumb mixture.
+- In a separate bowl, mix together the sweetened condensed milk, lemon zest, lemon juice, and egg yolk.
+Spread onto the crust.

 - Toss raspberries with the flour and granulated sugar.
-Mash lightly with a fork, keeping some fruit intact, and dollop berries into the lemon filling.
+Mash lightly with a fork, keeping some fruit intact.
+Then dollop the raspberries into the lemon filling.

 - Crumble the remaining crust mixture over the top of the lemon raspberry filling.

-- Bake for 30 to 35 minutes or until crust browns and center of the filling is set.
+- Bake for 30 to 35 minutes or until the crust browns and the center of the filling is set.
 (Check with a toothpick.)
 Cover with foil if browning occurs before filling is set.